 — Small scale renewable energy generation.

-The GLIF will be a £100m fund established with an allocation of £32m ERDF.
-The EIB will allocate £50m and the London Waste and Recycling Board (LWARB) will commit £7m for the circular economy component.
-Funding London, which has been appointed as the GLIF manager, will provide the additional funding of £11m.
+The GLIF is a £100m fund established with an allocation of £32m ERDF.
+The EIB has allocated £50m and the London Waste and Recycling Board (LWARB) has committed £7m for the circular economy component.
+Funding London, which has been appointed as the GLIF manager, provides the additional funding of £11m.
 Funding London is currently in the process of procuring professional managers for the three sub-funds.
 The GLIF is expected to start investing in early 2019.